pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

 1. From the **ws2019-08a-rsvault \| Replicated items** blade, navigate to the **ws2019-08-vm1** replicated items blade.
 1. On the **ws2019-08-vm1** replicated items blade, review the **Health and status**, **Failover readiness**, **Latest recovery points**, and **Infrastructure view** sections.
 Note the **Planned Failover**, **Failover** and **Test Failover** toolbar icons.

    > **Note: **Wait until the status changes to **Protected**.
 This might take additional 15 minutes.
 You will need to refresh the browser page for the status to be updated.
+While waiting for the replication of the nested VM to complete, proceed to Exercise 4.

 1. On the **ws2019-08-vm1** replicated items blade, select **Latest recovery points** and review **Latest crash-consistent** and **Latest app-consistent** recovery points.